futagoza/gulp/packages/gulp-publish-package/README.md

 ### options

-The options are the same as [@futagoza/publish-package](https://www.npmjs.com/package/@futagoza/publish-package).
+The options are the same as [@futagoza/publish-package](https://www.npmjs.com/package/@futagoza/publish-package), with the exception of:

+- _only_ - Only publish packages that match the condition.
+See [gulp-match](https://github.com/robrich/gulp-match)

 ```ts
 function publish( argv?: string[], options: {} ): stream.Transform;